DafyYasenova/Handmade-Gifts/README.md

 ##  Client side:

-navigate to client folder: cd client ng serve
+navigate to client folder: cd client

+ng serve

-##  Server side: use practice server SoftUni, having initialized ready posts.
+##  Server side:
+Use practice server SoftUni, having initialized ready posts.

 There are registered users with email and password: